arunbaby0/arunbaby.com/_pages/work-with-me.md

 ## Project-Based Work

-I work with companies on focused ML/AI projects—typically 2-6 month engagements at 20-30 hours/week.
+I work with companies on focused ML/AI projects, typically 2-6 month engagements at 20-30 hours/week.

 ### Types of Projects